ENERGY STAR Impacts

 - On average, ENERGY STAR certified buildings use 35% less energy than typical buildings nationwide.

-- As of the end of 2020, 34 local governments, three states, and one Canadian province rely on EPA’s ENERGY STAR Portfolio Manager® tool as the foundation for their energy benchmarking and transparency policies.
+- As of the end of 2021, 39 local governments, four states, and one Canadian province rely on EPA’s ENERGY STAR Portfolio Manager® tool as the foundation for their energy benchmarking and transparency policies.

 ENERGY STAR for industrial plants

-- 42 industrial plants achieved energy intensity reductions in the 2020 ENERGY STAR Challenge for Industry campaign in which industrial sites commit to reducing their energy intensity by 10% within five years.
-183 plants registered baseline energy use intensity with the Challenge for Industry in 2020.
+- 28 industrial plants achieved energy intensity reductions in the 2021 ENERGY STAR Challenge for Industry campaign in which industrial sites commit to reducing their energy intensity by 10% within five years.

 ENERGY STAR for the residential sector

-- In 2019, the ENERGY STAR residential new construction program helped homeowners save 3 billion kilowatt-hours of electricity, avoid $410 million in energy costs, and achieve nearly 4 million metric tons of greenhouse gas reductions.1,2
+- In 2020, the ENERGY STAR residential new construction program helped homeowners save 3 billion kilowatt-hours of electricity, avoid $390 million in energy costs, and achieve 4 million metric tons of greenhouse gas reductions.1,2

-- More than 3,000 builders, developers, and manufactured housing plants are ENERGY STAR partners, including all of the nation’s twenty largest home builders.
+- Nearly 3,000 builders, developers, and manufactured housing plants are ENERGY STAR partners, including all of the nation’s twenty largest home builders.
 More than 8.5% of U.S. homes constructed in 2021 (including single-family, multifamily, and manufactured homes) were ENERGY STAR certified.

 - ENERGY STAR certified homes and apartments are at least 10% more energy efficient than those built to code and achieve a 20% improvement on average while providing homeowners and residents with better quality, performance, and comfort.

-The majority of data cited is from 2020.
-In cases where 2020 data is not yet available, 2019 data is used.
+The majority of data cited is from 2021.
+In cases where 2021 data is not yet available, prior year data is used.
 All instances are noted as such.

 - Estimated energy cost savings represent the present value of net energy cost savings, calculated by taking the difference between total energy bill savings and the incremental additional investment in energy-efficient technologies and services.